MiFID II - Changes to our investment services

 In January 2018 changes were made to our investment services to improve our services and to comply with the requirements imposed on us by the “Markets in Financial Instruments Directive” (MiFID).
 You can read about what has changed here.

-Your overview of costs & charges for 2018
+Your overview of costs & charges

 What is MiFID II?